ossf/DevRel-community/CONTRIBUTING.md

 **Note:** Before you start contributing, you must read and abide by **[OpenSSF’s Code of Conduct](https://openssf.org/community/code-of-conduct)**.

-// TODO: Table of contents, once we’re happy with the headings.
 ## Orientation
 ### What is it we do around here, anyway?
 The OpenSSF DevRel Community is affiliated with and managed by the Marketing Committee for the purpose of evangelizing the mission and work of the OpenSSF and building strong community outreach around end-users and open-source maintainers and contributors.